drBenway/pixi-vn-wiki/Home.md

 This allows the use of systems such as React, Vue, Angular, etc. to create much more complex interfaces with excellent performance.

+To switch between interface screens (without interrupting the canvas), you can use popups, modals, or even a full screen interface, or navigate between different routes.
+For example, you can use [React Router](https://reactrouter.com/en/main) to navigate between different routes.

 ### Use Angular

 ( Coming soon )